a passion for Balinese woodcarving

 In 1936, European and Balinese artists jointly founded the artists’ association Pita Maha – which literally means ‘Great Spirit, the guiding inspiration’ – to promote and protect Balinese arts and crafts.
 Woodcarvers were encouraged to portray scenes from everyday life in Bali.
 These everyday subjects, such as an old man with a gamecock or a beautiful lady grooming her hair, were popular with the tourists visiting the island.

 The Balinese sculptors gradually evolved from community artists creating traditional sculptures for temples and palaces to individual artists working for the fast growing tourist market.
-Their stylized wood carvings, inspired by the international Art Deco style, are now sought after collectables.
+Their stylized wood carvings, inspired by the international Art Deco style from the 1920s and 1930s, are now sought after collectables.

 Just as Balinese artists were influenced by Western art, there were also many Dutch artists who were inspired by the arts and cultures of the former Dutch East Indies.
 On this site you will also find “colonial” graphics and other examples of this mutual influence.